Akansha1409/Ai-resume-matcher/README.md

 ## 📊 How It Works

-The system operates through a multi-stage pipeline to ensure both mathematical accuracy and semantic understanding:

-1. **📄 Text Extraction:** The application utilizes `PyPDF2` to parse and extract raw text from uploaded PDF resumes, handling multi-page documents seamlessly.
+> ### 1.
+Text Extraction
+> The tool parses the uploaded PDF using `PyPDF2` to transform unstructured document data into clean text for analysis.

+> ### 2.
+Vectorization
-2. **🔢 Vectorization:** It creates a mathematical representation (embeddings) of both the Resume and the Job Description using **TF-IDF (Term Frequency-Inverse Document Frequency)**.
+> It creates a mathematical representation of both the Resume and the JD using `TF-IDF` vectorization, focusing on keyword density and importance.

+> ### 3.
+Similarity Analysis
-3. **📐 Similarity Analysis:** A quantitative base score is calculated using **Cosine Similarity**, measuring the geometric distance between the resume and JD vectors.
+> A mathematical base score is calculated using `Cosine Similarity` to determine the initial alignment between the candidate and the role.

-4. **🧠 LLM Refinement:** The extracted text is then processed by the **Llama 3.3 (70B)** model.
-This stage provides a deep semantic critique, identifying "soft" matches and human-like context that traditional algorithms miss.
+> ### 4.
+LLM Refinement
+> The text is sent to the **Llama 3.3** model via Groq to provide a qualitative, human-like critique of the candidate's fit and actionable optimization tips.